ScrapeOps/scrapeops-scrapers/etsy/python/README.md

 ### 3. Configure Product Search Parameters
 In the `main` section of the script, you define the search query you want to scrape.

-Each keyword corresponds to a separate search query on the Nordstrom website.
+Each keyword corresponds to a separate search query on the Etsy website.

 You can customize the keywords you want to scrape in the `keyword_list` section of the script.